-We bought some delicious Quebec Unibroue Rousse craft beer and drunk it while making dinner for our wonderful hosts.
+We bought some delicious Quebec Unibroue Rousse craft beer and drank it while making dinner for our wonderful hosts.

-Montmorency Falls are actually higher than Niagara but not as powerful.
+Montmorency Falls are higher than Niagara but not as powerful.

-We both really loved our time in Quebec City, it is definitely one of my favourite cities I have visited and it would be a great place to live.
+We both loved our time in Quebec City, it is one of my favorite cities I have visited and it would be a great place to live.